rsteveyoung/ansible-playbook-for-simple-backups/README.md

 ## Instructions

 * Configure it by modifying the `vars.yml` file
+* Create the "files/ssh_keys/" directory and place your private ssh key inside.
 * How to run it: `$ ansible-playbook -i inventory/hosts siteBackup.yml`

 You can filter by tags: